dodokim/Hackerrank/README.md

 # Hackerrank
-Collection of exercises done in Java and Python in Hackerrank
+Collection of exercises done in Java and Python from Hackerrank and other exercises